-Extract from Roy Military Survey of Scotland, Showing Moffat 1747-1755 from The Social Life of Scotland in the Eighteenth Century by Henry Grey Graham.
+Extract from Roy Military Survey of Scotland, Showing Moffat 1747-1755

 During the 18th century the exchange of ideas and discourse associated with the Scottish Enlightenment was developing across the nation and many gentry and men of letters converged in Moffat, including the Marquis of Annandale.

-Those known to have spent time in the town in the 18th century included significant and admired figures: the journalist and writer Daniel Defoe; Scottish church leader Reverend Dr Alexander "Jupiter" Carlisle; the leader of Methodism John Wesley; Sir John Clerk of Penicuik; renowned architect Robert Adam and his circle; the author John Home; philosopher and scholar David Hume; biographer James Boswell; poet James MacPherson; members of the Dalrymple family, Earls of Stair; the Welsh naturalist and writer Thomas Pennant: and. the Scottish Baird.
-Robert Burns.
-Some of these influential individuals met together with others for discourse with the Reverend Dr John Walker who was minister of Moffat from 1762 to 1783, a Church Moderator as well as being Professor of Natural History at Edinburgh University.
+Those known to have spent time in the town in the 18th century included significant and admired figures: the journalist and writer Daniel Defoe; Scottish church leader Reverend Dr Alexander "Jupiter" Carlisle; the leader of Methodism John Wesley; Sir John Clerk of Penicuik: renowned architect Robert Adam and his circle; the author John Home; philosopher and scholar David Hume; biographer James Boswell; poet James MacPherson; members of the Dalrymple family, Earls of Stair; the Welsh naturalist and writer Thomas Pennant; and, the Scottish Baird, Robert Burns.

+Some of these influential individuals met together with others for conversations with the Reverend Dr John Walker who was minister of Moffat from 1762 to 1783, and a Church Moderator as well as being Professor of Natural History at Edinburgh University.

-Despite its new popularity, the roads to Moffat remained difficult.
-The reputation of the waters of the little spa town and visitor numbers continued to grow.
-The turnpike Act of 1751 helped to improve matters in part but Moffat remained little more than a mountain pass village due to the poor access and obstacle of easy transport.
-It was not until 1758 when John, the 2nd Earl Hopetoun, became the curator of the Annandale estate, that the first surveys of land, farms, buildings and roads in and around Moffat were carried out.
+Despite its new popularity, the roads to Moffat remained difficult but the reputation of the waters of the little spa town and visitor numbers continued to grow.

+The turnpike Act of 1751 helped to improve road matters in part but Moffat remained little more than a mountain pass village due to the poor access and obstacle of easy transport.
+It was not until 1758 when John, the 2nd Earl Hopetoun, became the curator of the Annandale estate, that the first surveys were carried out of land, farms, buildings and roads in and around Moffat.
 Road improvements were carried out from the 1760's onwards.